 In other words, your money needs to grow for this plan to work.
-Risk-free investments like bank accounts might not provide the returns you need, while high-risk investments, like individual stocks, could deplete your savings too early.
+Risk-free investments such as bank accounts might not provide the returns you need, while high-risk investments such as individual stocks could deplete your savings too early.
 The 4% rule was originally designed for a portfolio that invested half in stocks and half in bonds, but that allocation might not be right for you.
-Ask a financial advisor for help on designing and implementing an investment mix that’s tailored to your needs.
+Ask a financial advisor for help designing and implementing an investment mix that’s tailored to your needs.

 Although the 4% rule aims to find a “safe” withdrawal rate, there is no guarantee that your money will last 30 years.
 Bad timing, uncooperative markets, and other factors can potentially derail your plan.

 One romanticized version of retirement is to build up a nest egg and live off the interest.
 Your principal remains untouched, you can dip into those funds as needed, and you pass assets on to your heirs.